la2050/challenge/_2021/learn/network-for-teaching-entrepreneurship-los-angeles-nfte-la.md

   classroom by NFTE-certified teachers.
 Essential to the experience is our in-depth educator training, certification and ongoing professional development.
-Please explain how you will define and measure success for your project.: "Support will help NFTE implement its Entrepreneurship Pathway programs, thereby activating the students’ entrepreneurial mindset, resulting in the following: \n*\tIncreased student engagement, ownership, and motivation (career and college aspirations)\n*\tDevelopment of career-ready skills\n*\tStudents learn fundamentals of business startup\n*\tStudents develop an entrepreneurial mindset\n*\tStudents are prepared for business startup, workforce, or continued education\n*\tStudents demonstrate mastery of content through independently created business plans \n\nThrough this initiative, will track the following Key Performance Indicators (KPIs):\n*\tAt least 90% of NFTE students will develop a business idea and pitch, demonstrating basic knowledge of business development skills;\n*\tAt least 80% of NFTE students will participate in a pitch competition, demonstrating their entrepreneurial mindset skills;\n*\tNFTE students will demonstrate average growth of 8-10% when assessing their confidence in entrepreneurial ability and skills; and,\n*\tAt least 80% of students will participate in the Entrepreneurial Mindset assessment (using the Entrepreneurial Mindset Index).\n\nIn addition, NFTE students are now being prepared for an academic and industry-recognized credential, which they can earn by passing Certiport’s Entrepreneurship and Small Business (ESB) exam.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "Support will help NFTE implement its Entrepreneurship Pathway programs, thereby activating the students’ entrepreneurial mindset, resulting in the following: \n*\tIncreased student engagement, ownership, and motivation (career and college aspirations)\n*\tDevelopment of career-ready skills\n*\tStudents learn fundamentals of business startup\n*\tStudents develop an entrepreneurial mindset\n*\tStudents are prepared for business startup, workforce, or continued education\n*\tStudents demonstrate mastery of content through independently created business plans \n\nThrough this initiative, will track the following Key Performance Indicators (KPIs):\n*\tAt least 90% of NFTE students will develop a business idea and pitch, demonstrating basic knowledge of business development skills;\n*\tAt least 80% of NFTE students will participate in a pitch competition, demonstrating their entrepreneurial mindset skills;\n*\tNFTE students will demonstrate average growth of 8-10% when assessing their confidence in entrepreneurial ability and skills; and,\n*\tAt least 80% of students will participate in the Entrepreneurial Mindset assessment (using the Entrepreneurial Mindset Index).\n\nIn addition, NFTE students are now being prepared for an academic and industry-recognized credential, which they can earn by passing Certiport’s Entrepreneurship and Small Business (ESB) exam.
 The ESB certification has been recognized by the American Council on Education for lower division (100-200 level) college credit. \n"
-Approximately how many people will be directly impacted by this proposal?: '12' Approximately how many people will be indirectly impacted by this proposal?: '2000' Please describe the broader impact of your proposal.: >- A person with an entrepreneurial mindset can recognize an otherwise overlooked opportunity, has the confidence to take a calculated risk, thinks critically and creatively, communicates ideas clearly, is able to collaborate
+Approximately how many people will be directly impacted by this project, program, or initiative?: '12' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2000' Describe how Los Angeles County will be different if your work is successful.: >- A person with an entrepreneurial mindset can recognize an otherwise overlooked opportunity, has the confidence to take a calculated risk, thinks critically and creatively, communicates ideas clearly, is able to collaborate